-When you type “entrepreneur vs intrapreneur” into Google, you get 1 million + results.
+When you type “Entrepreneurs vs Intrapreneurs” into Google, you get 1 Million + results.
 Is there a real difference between the two, or are both playing pretty much the same role, one wearing suits and the other sneakers?

 We wanted to find out if there were major differences between intrapreneurs and entrepreneurs, or if they both pretty much preach the same gospel.